 |5ft 9in / 1.76m

 |Around 60kg – competes in the lightweight division

 Harry Garside is an Australian boxer from Ferntree Gully, Victoria, Australia.
 He was born on 22 July 1997.
 He’s the youngest of three brothers and admits he was connected to his mother at a young age, compared to his brothers Josh and Jack, who were “blokey” and connected with their father, Shaun.
 He says in an interview with Better Homes and Gardens that he tried to “play a role to be a masculine man but deep down it wasn’t me.”

-Harry Garside now has a full leg sleeve tattoo with portraits of some of his favourite boxers, including Muhammed All and Vasiliy Lomachenko.
+Harry Garside now has a full-leg sleeve tattoo with portraits of some of his favourite boxers, including Muhammad All and Vasiliy Lomachenko.
 He says they’re not just great boxers and athletes, but they’re great human beings outside of the ring, too.

 Harry Garside Boxer